michaelDomingues/wdio-reports-dashboard/README.md

 Automation reporter proposes a central way to display end to end results from automation frameworks.
 It uses the core reports to produce an unique one with several *KPIs* that are shown in the dashboard.

-For the dashboard itself it's used the Gentella Admin template (developed by [Colorlib](https://colorlib.com/ "Colorlib - Make Your First Blog")), customized for the goals of the *Automation Reporter* project.
+For the dashboard itself it's used the Gentella template (developed by [Colorlib](https://colorlib.com/ "Colorlib - Make Your First Blog")), customized for the goals of the *Automation Reporter* project.
 This template uses the default Bootstrap 3 styles along with a variety of powerful jQuery plugins and tools to create a powerful framework for creating admin panels or back-end dashboards.

 Theme uses several libraries for charts, calendar, form validation, wizard style interface, off-canvas navigation menu, text forms, date range, upload area, form autocomplete, range slider, progress bars, notifications and much more.